Virus trains?: Busting the myth that Shramik Specials were the reason Covid-19 spread through India

 When they did begin, they were shrouded in secrecy and complex procedures resulting in extortion, high fares were charged from already distressed workers, not being provided with food and water, huge delays, among many other problems.
 But being responsible for Covid-19 running amok isn’t among them.

 Sunil Tamminaina is pursuing an M Phil at Jawaharlal Nehru University.
 During the lockdown, he helped coordinate a nation-wide relief effort for migrant workers under the banner of the Migrant Workers Solidarity Network.
+He can be contacted at thisisforsunil@gmail.com.